 with Carole Hunnes-Nielsen

-Watercolor batik is an amazing technique that combines painting with watercolor and melted wax.
+Watercolor batik is an amazing resist technique that combines painting with watercolor and melted wax on rice paper.
 Batik creates a loose look that can not be achieved with traditional watercolor methods.

 This technique will change the way you paint.
 It is a process of painting in alternating layers of paint and wax.
 The wax is removed in the final step.

-We will begin with a simple design to lead you through learning the process and then progress to designing your own painting.
-We will begin with rice paper.
+We will begin with a planned design to lead you through learning the process and then progress to designing your own painting.
 You will be given the opportunity to use a variety of textured and colored papers to experiment with.

-You will also learn how to prepare your paintings for framing with a traditional mat or floating your painting.
+You will also learn how to prepare your paintings for framing with a traditional mat or floating your painting in a mat.

 About the Artist